 Disclaimer: SPLC uses the term Radical Hebrew Israelite to differentiate from the greater Hebrew Israelite faith.
 Hebrew Israelites should not be confused with Black Jews or Jewish individuals of color.
 SPLC no longer refers to these groups as solely Black Hebrew Israelites, as there are Latin and Indigenous members of these groups, and there are non-radical sects of the Hebrew Israelite faith who identify as Black Hebrew Israelites.

 These antisemitic beliefs influence the mainstream as well.
-In a 2020 episode of actor and comedian Nick Cannon’s podcast “Cannon’s Class,” Cannon and his guest Professor Griff laid out the theory that Black people are the true Semitic people.
+In a 2020 episode of actor and comedian ’s podcast “Cannon’s Class,” Cannon and his guest Professor Griff theorized that Black people are the true Semitic people.
 Cannon claimed, “They (Jews) have taken our birthright.”
-Although neither Cannon nor Griff are known to be members of any RHI group, this idea is at the core of Radical Hebrew Israelites’ beliefs.
+Neither Cannon or Griff are known to be members of any RHI group, this idea is at the core of Radical Hebrew Israelites’ beliefs.
 A shared view among the groups is their claim that Jews are actively working to steal the identity of the Hebrew Israelites by any means necessary.
 Cannon and Griff also presented the idea that Jews control the media, specifically that all media is controlled by six major companies.
 They further insinuated that Jews were connected with these six companies.
 Cannon brought up the Rothschild conspiracy.
 Cannon followed up by denying these statements were hate: “You can’t be antisemitic when we are the Semitic people.
 When we are the same people who you, who they want to be, that’s our birthright.”
 After being confronted over his comments, Cannon walked them back, saying: “I do not condone hate speech nor the spread of hateful rhetoric. ...
-The Black and Jewish communities have both faced enormous hatred, oppression persecution and prejudice for thousands of years and in many ways have and will continue to work together to overcome these obstacles.”
+The Black and Jewish communities have both faced enormous hatred, oppression, persecution and prejudice for thousands of years and in many ways have and will continue to work together to overcome these obstacles.”
 He has committed to educating himself on antisemitism.